NASCAR rules and regulations: Car livery

 Teams apply to NASCAR for the use of a car number, and pay for the rights to the number's likeness.
 NASCAR legally owns and controls all rights to car numbers.
 When drivers change teams, the team owner usually retains the number.
 Unlike in other series, such as the former IROC Series, there is no provision for the defending series champion or the points leader to adopt car number 1; it is available to any team.
 Only one number, No. 61, in the Whelen Modified Tour, has been retired, in memory of nine-time series champion Richie Evans, who was killed at Martinsville Speedway practicing for the final race of the 1985 season.
 Other historically significant numbers have been ceremoniously retired, except with the permission of the driver or team owner.
-The number 3 for example, used by Dale Earnhardt and his car owner Richard Childress, has been unofficially retired for all teams and drivers except for an Earnhardt or Childress family member (Kaz Grala became the first driver who were not part of either family to driver a number 3 car when Austin Dillon missed the 2020 Go Bowling 235 due to a positive COVID-19 test), with Childress paying a licensing fee while the number was out of circulation from 2001 to 2013.
+The number 3 for example, used by Dale Earnhardt and his car owner Richard Childress, has been unofficially retired for all teams and drivers except for an Earnhardt or Childress family member (Kaz Grala became the first driver who was not part of either family to drive a number 3 car when Austin Dillon missed the 2020 Go Bowling 235 due to a positive COVID-19 test), with Childress paying a licensing fee while the number was out of circulation from 2001 to 2013.
 In other instances, a number has been relinquished due to a sponsor leaving a team.
 After the 2002 season, Robert Yates Racing switched from their longtime number 28 to 38 after sponsor Texaco-Havoline ceased their sponsorship.

 Teams can run numbers from 0 to 99 (as well as 00 to 09), but no two cars can display the same number during a race.
 Scoring computers will allow 00 to 09, but teams with such numbers are listed as 100 to 109 for scoring purposes (to ensure "107" is not the same as "7", for example).
 Except for those numbers (which have been used for full-time teams), part-time teams may be assigned a three-digit number for championship owner points purposes only (such as Nos.
 141 and 241).
 If two such teams arrive with the same two digit number, the team higher in championship points prevails, and the other team will be forced to change their number for the race.
 The rule is different in combination races when two series race in the same event, where in that situation qualifying determines which team keeps their number.